 The Aloha ʻĀina Party recognizes Kānaka ‘Oiwi as the indigenous people of Hawai‘i and will appreciate and respect our host culture.

-To make right what is wrong and restore that which was lost, as it relates to the Overthrow of the Nation of Hawai‘i in 1893.
+To make right what is wrong and restore that which was taken, as it relates to the Overthrow of the Nation of Hawai‘i in 1893.

 A: A Sovereign and Independent Nation of Hawai‘i.